4 3 2 1 (novel): Plot summary and overview

 Vietnam War, Civil Rights, the Kennedy election and assassination, the Northeast blackout of 1965, white flight from Newark, the 1968 Columbia University protests and the reaction of American Jews to the Six Days War are all covered.

 His different lives diverge from mundane matters – in which suburb, out of several plausible choices, did his parents choose to buy a house after his birth?
 But from that develops in each life a different school in which Ferguson would study, different schoolmates and teachers, different girls he would meet as a teenager, and also different conditions for the development of his father's business – altogether accumulating into four lives significantly different from each other.
 The four divergent stories follow his home life as well as college years, his love life and political ideas.
 Depending on the version of his life, Ferguson experiences various identity issues.

 In one life, he loses his father at the age of seven, leaving him deeply scarred.
 In another life, the schemes of his father's crooked brothers cause the collapse of the family business, destroying his father's dream of financial success – but the family manages to live a reasonably happy though not affluent life.
 In yet another life, the father got rid in time of these nasty brothers and built up a commercial empire – but Ferguson is sickened by a life of nouveau riche conspicuous consumption and becomes totally alienated from a workaholic father who works twelve to fourteen hours a day and has little time or energy left for his family.
 In one life Ferguson's mother runs a modest suburban photo studio, in another life she has become a well known artistic photographer, and in a third life she is a photojournalist.

 In all his lives Ferguson is deeply in love with the formidable and incomparable Amy Schneiderman, but only in one life does she become his steady girlfriend.
 In another life they only have a brief affair and then she moves elsewhere, while in a third life his divorced mother marries her widowed father, suddenly making them into step-siblings and ruling out any possibility of an intimate relationship between them.
-In most lives he is heterosexual, but in one life a series of experiences makes him bisexual and he increasingly displays a preference for men – influenced by living with an expatriate bisexual American woman based in Paris.
+In most lives he does not question his heterosexuality, but in one life a series of experiences makes him discover himself as bisexual and he increasingly displays a preference for men – influenced by living with an expatriate bisexual American woman based in Paris.
 In another life he has an affair with his former high school teacher that ends unhappily.
 In one life the school principal threatens to expel him over an article he wrote to the school paper, denouncing American Imperialism in Latin America; in another life he is politically indifferent, which causes his beloved Amy to reject him in disgust; in yet another life he and Amy together get involved in the anti-Vietnam War movement, but break up when she becomes a revolutionary while he remains skeptical of the chances of a Socialist revolution in America.